HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2016-04-16-anatomy-of-a-test.md

 ```

 The test fails, because [nan](https://en.wikipedia.org/wiki/NaN) is a valid floating
-point number which is not equal to itself, and adding anything to nan yield nan.
+point number which is not equal to itself, and adding anything to nan yields nan.

 When we ran this, Hypothesis invoked our test function with a number of randomly chosen
 values for the arguments until it found one that failed.
 It then attempted to *shrink*